v-ya-ch-e/rtsh2025/llama-connector/README.md

-# Llama Connector
+# Sekundant - Llama Connector

-The **Llama Connector** is the core AI logic server for the `rtsh2025` negotiation assistant.
+The **Llama Connector** is the core AI logic server for the **Sekundant** negotiation assistant.
 It connects to **AWS Bedrock** (Claude 3 Haiku) to analyze negotiation conversations in real-time and provides strategic advice to the user.

 ## Features